 The Sally Lightfoot Crab is an unmistakably vibrant Galapagos character.
 Their striking colors make them extremely photogenic against the black lava rocks they call home, and popular with visitors.
 Sally Lightfoot crabs boast a wonderful ability to walk on water – with just a quick hop, skip and jump to escape from danger.
 They are also one of the most frequently spotted creatures on Galapagos shores.
+Crabs may not sound especially exciting, but check out the photos below in this blog and we think you'll change your mind!

 Read on for everything you ever wanted to know about the Galapagos Sally Lightfoor crab.
 Where and When to see them?
 How to recognise them?
 Plus lots of fun Sally lightfoot crab facts and information.